OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Move-ItemProperty.md

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or System.Management.Automation.PSCustomObject
+### System.Management.Automation.PSCustomObject

-When you use the **PassThru** parameter, this cmdlet generates a **PSCustomObject** representing the moved item property.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns a **PSCustomObject** representing the moved item property.

 ## NOTES

+PowerShell includes the following aliases for `Move-ItemProperty`:

+- All platforms:
+  - `mp`

 This cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PSProvider`.
 For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).